 3.1 REVIEW OF THE PARAMETRIC STUDY FOR X65 COLD BEND

 As it was mentioned in Section 1, PEEQ values of 40% and above are designated as an indication of material failure.
 Based on this failure criterion, Figure 8 shows that in case of X65 steel grade, for internal pressure values lower than 67% SMYS, PEEQ at the pipe extrados never reaches 40%.
 On the other hand from Figure 9 it is clear that at the same level of applied curvature the PEEQ at the intrados stays below 40% for internal pressure values greater than or equal to 67% SMYS.
-The graphs in Figure 8 and Figure 9 are plotted using the maximum PEEQ values at the intrados and extrados of the finite element model.
+The graphs in Figure 8 and Figure 9 are plotted using the maximum PEEQ values at the extrados and intrados of the finite element model respectively.
 In the parametric studies of our previous work which resulted in Figure 8 and Figure 9, a material model with isotropic hardening was adopted.
 This material model assumed a linear increase of the yield stress in the plastic region of the stress-strain curve.

 Figure 8: Variation of PEEQ (extrados) with respect to curvature for 10 different internal pressure values (X65)